Fear of public speaking? who me? Yes you...

 This used to happen to me years ago and even now as a trained, professional and experienced Public Speaker who have help hundreds overcome their fear of public speaking, I am still embarrassed when I remember those times!

-Of course you can...that is the delivery of your speech...but not your fear of public speaking.
-You don't want to and here’s why:
+Of course you can outsource the delivery of your speech but you cannot outsource your fear of public speaking.
+As a matter of fact, you don't even want to and here’s why:

 When you have great communication skills, because you have mastered your fear of public speaking, you control the discussions and the debate surrounding you and your business.
 When you control these, in the eyes of you employees, customers, stakeholders and the public, you are a winner.
 And this shows up on your bottom line!

-Now you’re wondering…(I’m good at reading your mind) how do I overcome my fear of public speaking?
+So your big question by now is: How do I overcome my fear of public speaking?

-I know what you're thinking but please stay with me.
-Look, here is my definition of public speaking:
+I know what you're thinking right now but please stay with me.
+Look, here is a simple definition of public speaking:

 It is the skill of sharing your thoughts, ideas and convictions, in an orderly manner on a particular topic, to an audience, so as to convince them about or educate them on that topic.

-Standing apart from the comfort and the safety of a group to speak either with or without a microphone, is the one activity that has tremendous potential for an instant dive in self-confidence and a meteoric rise in insecurities.
+This single activity has tremendous potential for an instant dive in self-confidence and a meteoric rise in thoughts of all your insecurities.

 Yep…and this is what you label “fear of public speaking.”